Flooding at Port-Marly

 Flooding at Port-Marly is the title of two series of paintings by Alfred Sisley, produced at Port-Marly in 1872 (seven works) and 1876 (four works).
-Two works from the 1876 series are now in the Musée d'Orsay, with one hanging in the museum itself and the other at the Musée des beaux-arts de Rouen.
+Two works from the 1876 series are now in the Musée d'Orsay, with one hanging in the museum itself and the other at the Musée des Beaux-Arts de Rouen.
+Other work from the 1876 series is exhibited in the Thyssen-Bornemisza Museum, Madrid.